 4. Iwan Baan

-He is an award-winning Dutch architectural photographer who photos narrate the interactions and life that occur within architecture.
-He has worked with some of the world’s biggest names in architecture like Zaha Hadid, Rem Koolhaas and is the recipient of the inaugural Julius Shulman award for photography.
+As an award-winning Dutch architectural photographer, Iwan, who photos narrate the interactions and life that occur within architecture, has worked with some of the world’s biggest names in architecture like Zaha Hadid, Rem Koolhaas and is the recipient of the inaugural Julius Shulman award for photography.

 Having no formal training in architecture, his photos are taken from the perspectives of everyday individuals who give meaning and context to the architecture and spaces that surround them.

-Arnaud is a self-taught photographer who has traced his way through photography.
+Arnaud is a self-taught photographer who has traced his way through the field.
 Having only started recently, this artist has managed to accomplish a lot by way of quality and recognition among his peers.